ervinCodes/ervinCodes/README.md

 <h1 align="center">Hi 👋, I'm Ervin</h1>
 <h3 align="center">A software developer focused on full-stack web applications, with a mission to make life easier to navigate and is passionate about learning .
 Whether it’s learning a new framework or learning to do something I’ve never done, I scavenge for answers where ever I can find them.
 I’ve had the opportunity to wear different hats throughout my life and career, and the one thing that has been a constant everywhere I’ve been has been optimization.
 That's what my goal is when writing code.</h3>

-- 🔭 I’m currently working on [a client site for an auto detailing business.](www.preferredautospa.com)
+- 🔭 I’m currently working on a fitness app that keeps track of your reps, sets, weights and PR's.

-- 🌱 I’m currently learning **Javascript, React.js, API's**
+- 🌱 I’m currently learning **React.js, Node.js, Express & MongoDB**

 - 👯 I’m looking to collaborate on **open-source projects.**